Frequently Asked Questions

 Below you can find answers to the most common questions we are asked about our summer courses.
 If you can’t find the answers to your questions here, the CLAC team are available 7 days a week to speak to you personally on the phone or by email to answer any queries you may have.
 Please click on relevant question below for detailed answers.

-Bookings open in September for the following summer.
+Bookings open in October for the following summer.
 CLAC is popular with returning students and the mother tongue quota for some nationalities fills up quickly so early booking is advisable.
 We also recommend securing flights as early as possible and allowing time for visa applications if necessary.
 The CLAC administrator is always available for questions.

 Yes.
-Visitors are welcome provided the Center Manager has been informed beforehand and has confirmed that it is convenient.
+Visitors are welcome provided the Centre Manager has been informed beforehand and has confirmed that it is convenient.
 If you wish to see a particular staff member, an appointment must be made.
 All visitors are required to sign in at the CLAC office and wear a visitor’s badge to distinguish who they are.

 Yes.
 Parents can freely contact their children during the day outside classes and activities.
 The CLAC office can also update you on your child via email and there are regular blog posts during the course.
-Read our blog here.

 Several children who attend CLAC may be almost bi-lingual, have one or both parents who are English, have had an English au pair or been to school in England etc. The ‘Top Group’ at CLAC is always of a good Advanced Level and these students can work together on improving fluency, writing, vocabulary, idioms etc.